Number : Season 16, episode 4 of 6.

 After the nice momentum, built by The Pirate Planet and Stones Of Blood; in the Key-To-Time story.
 Who goes all pedestrian, with a medieval retread of <>Invasion Of The Androids.

 The culture clashing of a world ruled by medieval kings in castles, who can build lifelike robotic cyborgs but still live in castles; is an interesting mix – and in terms of a robot story it makes for a reasonable ‘which person is the real person’ paranoid-type affair.

-However, this is something covered much more effectively, 2 seasons earlier; in Terror Of The Zygons and the The Android Invasion – than here.
+However, this is something covered much more effectively, 2 seasons earlier; in both the Terror Of The Zygons and the The Android Invasion – than here.